 Multiple loan types: In addition to government-backed SBA and USDA loans, Live Oak Bank can customize a lending package with other commercial loan types, such as lines of credit.

 What we don't like

-- Limited disclosures: Like many banks, lender does not list interest rates and other borrowing costs online.
+Limited disclosures: Like many banks, Live Oak does not list interest rates and other borrowing costs online.
 In general, the bank steers borrowers toward contacting its lending experts for answers to their questions — which could be a plus for some, but a minus if you prefer to research a lender thoroughly before reaching out.

 How to apply for a loan with Live Oak Bank

 When you’re ready to apply for a loan with Live Oak Bank, use the search bar on the website to locate your industry.
 You’ll be routed to a page with more information on how the lender can assist you with your funding needs.

 Submit an inquiry to connect with a loan specialist about potential loan opportunities.
 A representative will contact you to discuss lending options, documentation requirements and the next steps.

 Loan specialists are available by phone at 866-518-0286 to answer any questions.
 Phone lines are open Monday through Friday from 8 a.m. until 8 p.m.
 EST. You can also submit an online inquiry to connect with a loan specialist.